nextmetaphor/yaml-graph/README.md

 # yaml-graph
-golang-based utility to help define, build and build reports on graph representations of data models from simple YAML files.
+`yaml-graph` is a golang-based utility which enables graph-orientated data structures to be defined in simple `yaml` files.
+These can then be quickly validated, parsed and converted into a graph representation. `yaml-graph` also provides functionality to produce simple reports from the resulting graph using [go template](https://pkg.go.dev/text/template) syntax.
+This is typically used to produce `html` or `json` summaries of specific subsets of the data.

+`yaml-graph` currently uses the [neo4j community edition](https://github.com/neo4j/neo4j) for the graph database implementation.

 *Note: this utility is currently still in development and is subject to breaking changes.*